This page provides information on:

 - Background on the CPI for food

 - How changes in input costs affect food prices

 - Recommended citation

-is a new ERS report which provides a detailed outline of ERS's forecasting methodology, along with measures to test the precision of the estimates (May 2015).
+is an ERS report which provides a detailed outline of ERS's forecasting methodology, along with measures to test the precision of the estimates (May 2015).